cwb14/Kmer2LTR/README.md

                         Optional domains TSV file(s) (format: name\tLTR_len).
 With a single input, provide one TSV.
 With multiple inputs, you may supply multiple TSVs; each TSV is matched to an input by prefix.
 Matching uses the TSV filename up to the first '.'; if it ends with '_domains', that suffix is ignored for matching.
+  --max-win-overdisp MAX_WIN_OVERDISP
+                        If set, exclude alignments with window overdispersion (win_overdisp) greater than this value.
   --min-retained-fraction MIN_RETAINED_FRACTION
                         Minimum fraction of ungapped columns retained after trimming required to proceed (default: 0.6).
   --assume-duplicate-same-ltr